therealtwigster/fasa-stcg/README.md

 **In the Sensors Phase (Intermediate):**

 - **Sensor lock** — against a visible enemy, click **Attempt Sensor Lock** (60% base; roll 6 or less on a d10).
+Per the rules you get **one lock roll per Sensors Phase** — a failure locks the button until the next Sensors Phase, so with three Sensors Phases you have up to three tries across a turn.
+The cloak-detection scan is likewise **one roll per phase**.
+Each scan throws a faction-colored **radar sweep** from the scanning ship — Federation light blue, Klingon crimson red, Romulan mint green — so you can see who's pinging whom.
 A lock isn't required to fire — it's intelligence.
 Once locked, you may ask **one of nine questions** per phase about the target: its available power, how it has prioritized power, shield status by facing, which weapons are armed and with how much power, damage taken, crew status (only if the facing shield is down), and transporter activity.
 The answers are read from the enemy's real state.
+- **What a lock unlocks (Intermediate):** without a lock the enemy is a bare sensor contact — the map shows its counter, heading arrow, and F/P/S/A facing, but the contact card, hover tooltips, on-map name, and per-facing shield edges all read *NO LOCK / UNIDENTIFIED CONTACT*.
+The moment you obtain a lock, identity is revealed and the live enemy card, tooltips, and shield-facing readouts light up as a real sensor track; the nine questions then dig deeper (power-allocation order, per-weapon arming, exact per-face points, crew, transporters).
+A lock breaks if the enemy cloaks or lands a hit on you, so the display can go dark mid-fight — exactly as the rules intend.
 - **Cloak detection** — if the enemy cloaks, its counter vanishes from the map (you'll see only a faint *"contact lost"* ghost at its last-seen hex, and its contact card reads `???`).
 To fire on it you must first **detect** it: pick one of your **shield arcs** and **Scan**.
 Detection reads the ion trail, so it's rolled against the **Cloak Detection Table** (range × whether the target moved), is impossible beyond **30 hexes**, and is *harder against a stationary ship* than a moving one.
 Holding a lock grants **+3** to next phase's detection roll; a hit on you breaks your lock.
 - **Firing on a detected cloaked ship** carries a to-hit penalty: **+3** if it was moving, **+5** if it was stationary.
 The penalty is shown on the weapon's fire tooltip.